Cedar Weight Loss

 NON-MEDICAL MEAL REPLACEMENT SHAKES AND BARS

-Having an underlying health condition is precisely why a medical weight loss program can be so beneficial.
-We view medical weight loss as an important and integrated component of preventing, improving, and treating a wide range of chronic medical conditions.
+Having an underlying health condition is precisely why weight reduction or maintenance under the care of a licensed medical professional can be so beneficial.
+We view medical weight loss as an important for preventing, improving, and treating a wide range of chronic medical conditions.
 We know that modest weight loss of 5-10% leads to substantial improvements in health and reduces the risk or severity of many chronic diseases.

 A 5-10% weight reduction can significantly improve or prevent conditions such as: